IanWold/Metalsharp/Metalsharp.Documentation/api.md

 Remove a file from each the input and output based on its full path.

+- `path`: The path of the file to remove.

 Supposing we have `Directory\File.md` in the input and output, we can remove it from both with `RemoveFiles`:

 ```c#